-While we have fortunately had no reported positive cases of COVID-19 among our workforce, and while our branches have as a whole generally remained operational at varying levels of volume, there can be no assurances that we will not have to close any branch due to concerns over the health and well-being of our employees, due to further developments in government directives or due to continued drop in demand from our customers.
-While we have implemented policies and practices to protect our employees at each of our locations, including sanitizing and cleaning protocols, social distancing and other behavioral best practices, remote work, staggered and spaced shifts, and suspending non-essential employee travel and visitors to our locations throughout the world, there can be no assurances that these efforts will be successful to prevent a contamination from impacting or potentially closing any of our branches for a time.
+While we have fortunately had only a few reported positive cases of COVID-19 among our workforce, and while our branches have as a whole generally remained operational at varying levels of volume, there can be no assurances that we will not have to close any branch or multiple branches for indefinite periods of time due to concerns over the health and well-being of our employees, due to further developments in government directives or due to continued drop in demand from our customers or disruptions from our suppliers.
+While we have implemented policies and practices to protect our employees at each of our locations, including sanitizing and cleaning protocols, requiring face coverings and other personal protective equipment, social distancing and other behavioral best practices, remote work, staggered and spaced shifts, separating workspaces by distance and/or physical barriers, and suspending non-essential employee travel and visitors to our locations throughout the world, there can be no assurances that these efforts will be successful to prevent a contamination from impacting or potentially closing any of our branches or corporate offices for a time.
 While each of our operations has prepared and regularly updates customized business continuity and return to work plans to address COVID-19 concerns, in an effort to ensure that we are protecting our employees, continuing to operate our business and service our customers' needs, and mitigating the potential impacts of COVID-19 or other similar epidemics, there is no guarantee that such plans will anticipate or fully mitigate the various impacts the pandemic, much of which is still entirely uncertain.
 While it is not possible at this time to estimate the scope and severity of the impact that COVID-19 could have on our branches, the continued spread of COVID-19, the measures taken by the governments of countries affected, actions taken to protect employees, actions taken to continue operations, and the impact of the pandemic on various business activities in affected countries could adversely affect our financial condition, results of operations and cash flows.

 In April 2020, we applied for and received a \$10.0 million PPP Loan (see Item 2 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Impact of Coronavirus (COVID-19) Pandemic).
-After taking into account, among other things, the disruptions to our business activities caused by the COVID-19 pandemic, our recently completed Exchange Offer, available, committed primary sources of liquidity, and our lack of access to alternative sources of liquidity, we believed and certified that current economic conditions made this loan request necessary and appropriate to support our ongoing U.S. operations and mitigate potentially significant detriment to our business.
+After taking into account, among other things, the disruptions to our business activities caused by the COVID-19 pandemic, our completed Exchange Offer, available, committed primary sources of liquidity, and our lack of access to alternative sources of liquidity, we believed and certified that current economic conditions made this loan request necessary and appropriate to support our ongoing U.S. operations and mitigate potentially significant detriment to our business.
 Recipients of loans in excess of \$2.0 million will be audited and, despite our good-faith belief that given our circumstances we then satisfied and continue to satisfy all eligible requirements for the PPP Loan, the federal government may disagree and determine that we were ineligible to have applied for and received the PPP Loan.
 In such event, we may be required to repay the PPP Loan in its entirety and could be subject to additional penalties, which could have a material adverse effect on our liquidity and financial condition.